0xAX/asm/content/asm_3.md

         ret
 ```

-After the first two lines of the `__double` function the stack frame for this function is set and looks like:
+After the first two lines of the `__double` function, the stack frame for this function is set and looks like this:

 ![asm-3-stack-fram-of__double-1](./assets/asm-3-stack-of__double-1.svg)

-The third instruction of the function `__double` puts the first parameter of this function to the stack with offset `-20`.
-After this we may see that the value `2` which is the value of the local variable `two` is also put onto the stack with the offset `-4`.
-The stack frame of our function for this moment should look like this:
+The third instruction of the `__double` function places its first parameter to the stack with an offset of `-20`.
+Next, the value `2`, representing the local variable two, is also stored on the stack with an offset of `-4`.
+At this point, the stack frame of our function looks like this:

 ![asm-3-stack-fram-of__double-2](./assets/asm-3-stack-of__double-2.svg)

-After this we put the value from the stack with the offset `-20` (the value of the function's parameter) to the register eax and multiply it by `2` which is located on the stack with the offset `-4`.
-The result of the multiplication will be in the register eax.
-This simple example shows how stack is used to access and parameters and local variables of the function.
+Finally, we put the value from the stack at offset `-20` (the value of the function's parameter) into the `eax` register and multiply it by `2`, which is located on the stack at offset `-4`.
+The result of the multiplication is then stored in the `eax` register.
+This simple example shows how the stack is used to access both parameters and local variables of a function.

 ## Stack operations